akdevalliance/about/white-paper.md

 higher education, programmers looking at local job prospects after college become discouraged.
 The average programmer salary in Alaska is somewhere between
-$75,000 and $90,000 including the MOST senior programmers according to Glassdoor.com​,​ ​CareerExplorer.com​, and​ ​PayScale.com​.
+$75,000 and $90,000 including the MOST senior programmers according to Glassdoor.com, CareerExplorer.com, and PayScale.com.
-According to​ ​Coursereport.com​ the average programmer salary in California or New York after a bootcamp is $71,000 as of 2017.
+According to Coursereport.com the average programmer salary in California or New York after a bootcamp is $71,000 as of 2017.
 After conferring with recruiters, Seattle is now $75,000-$85,000.
 In Seattle, Level 1 programmers from formal education such as Computer Science(CS) are earning $90,000+ in their first year.
-Anchorage's Cost of living index is 1.28, while Seattle's is 1.49 (​PayScale.com​).
-Using PayScale.com's​ average programmer salary for Alaska ($75,000) and Seattle($98,092), and adjusting for cost of living, a programmer would still make about 1-2% more living in Seattle.
+Anchorage's Cost of living index is 1.28, while Seattle's is 1.49 (PayScale.com).
+Using PayScale.com's average programmer salary for Alaska ($75,000) and Seattle($98,092), and adjusting for cost of living, a programmer would still make about 1-2% more living in Seattle.
 However, this does not account for the increased top-end income.
 Top-end income for a level 5 programmer in Seattle can be